BleuLlama/AmigaInputToUSB/README.md

 - Amiga mouse as HID mouse
 - Atari Joystick as HID mouse
 - Atari Joystick as HID Keyboard controls
-- Amiga Keyboard as HID Keyboard
+- Amiga Keyboard as HID Keyboard (stretch goal)

 This was originally made for the http://retrochallenge.org Retro Challenge 2015/7.